-Activities proceed in accordance with the advice provided by relevant National Governing Body, sport providers and/or the sports facility Promote good hand hygiene practices and maintain a cleaning regime focusing on frequently touched surfaces.
+First/Primary - children are able to remain in a group in the same space with limited or no mixing with other year groups. [especially achievable for single form entry].
+In Primary Schools, the same groups are taught in the same classrooms, to limit the amount of movement around the school and potential contact with other groups.[where this doesn't impact on learning] Sport and physical education: Activities proceed in accordance with the advice provided by relevant National Governing Body, sport providers and/or the sports facility Promote good hand hygiene practices and maintain a cleaning regime focusing on frequently touched surfaces.
 Ventilation is maximised in accordance with the arrangements stated above.
 Work with external coaches, clubs and organisations for curricular activities are subject to routine risk assessment to confirm that Covid-19 arrangements are safe and appropriate.
 Note; venues may have capacity limits that are to be followed.
-All PE will be taught outdoors for the first half term.
-Equipment will be cleaned between uses Use of communal areas - toilets, corridors, sports halls, dining hall, outdoor spaces, Contracting coronavirus - staff pupils, visitors, parents/carers Н Enhanced cleaning takes place within these areas in line with the cleaning schedule (including shared equipment/furniture/frequently touched points).
+Use of communal areas - toilets, corridors, sports halls, dining hall, outdoor spaces, Contracting coronavirus - staff pupils, visitors, parents/carers Н Enhanced cleaning takes places within these areas in line with the cleaning schedule (including shared equipment/furniture/frequently touched points).
+One way circulation routes are in place for entry to and exit from the hall М When reviewing areas/spaces consider: Widening routes where possible.
+Removing unnecessary obstacles.
+Signing and communications:

 There will be limited movement around school but a 1 way system will be in place for entering and exiting the hall.
-Cleaning between sittings will take place at lunch time Extra cleaning timetable in place for toilets and communal areas One way circulation routes are in place.
-M When reviewing areas/spaces consider: Widening routes where possible.
-Removing unnecessary obstacles.
-Signing and communications: - markings/signage at entrances - movement intersections encouraging people to wait and allow others to pass One-way movement.
+Cleaning between sittings will take place at lunch time Extra cleaning timetable in place for toilets and communal areas markings/signage at entrances movement intersections. encouraging people to wait and allow others to pass One-way movement.
 Separate entry and exit routes.
 Enlarge access and exits.
 Staff use of communal areas/working with different groups.
-Contracting coronavirus - staff pupils, visitors, parents/carers Н Staff breaks are organised to avoid congestion in staff rooms.
-[Consider making additional space available for staff to take breaks and plan how spaces are to be set up, for example, use of floor markings to help staff L Review and apply the guidance for working safely in offices if applicable (e.g. receptions and shared offices)

-T maintain distancing, limit number usage, remove chairs Offices and contact centres - Working Use of supply to minimise use of the space, etc]. safely during coronavirus (COVID-19) teachers and Staff are advised to use the staffroom in a sensible - Guidance temporary workers manner.
+Use of supply teachers and temporary workers Contracting coronavirus - staff pupils, visitors, parents/carers H Staff breaks are organised to avoid congestion in staff rooms.
+[Consider making additional space available for staff to take breaks and plan how spaces are to be set up, for example, use of floor markings to help staff maintain distancing, limit number usage, remove chairs to minimise use of the space, etc].
+Staff are advised to use the staffroom in a sensible manner.
 If the staffroom is over congested staff can use the Willow Room as a breakout space.
 Staff will continue to clean surfaces etc as they go and extra cleaning will take place after lunch time.
+More frequent cleaning of shared spaces should also occur.
 Shared crockery/cutlery has been removed and staff use their own equipment.
-Staff are to continue to use their own cups, cutlery, plates etc. Any shared items used must be cleaned thoroughly Measures are applied within shared offices and staff room(s) to maintain social distancing (2m or 1m plus a risk mitigation) No more than 2 people can occupy the PPA space or any office space at 1 time.
-Spaces must be fully ventilated.
-EYFS office - as space has limited ventilation staff/visitors will be required to wear face masks if 2 people are in the space.
-The door, when possible to do so, must be open.
-Clear use and cleaning guidance for staff toilets are in place to ensure they are kept clean and social distancing is achieved as much as possible.
-Staff clean/wipe the area as they go.
-Extra cleaning will take place after lunch time.
-Staff maintain 2m distance (or 1m plus a risk mitigation) from pupils where possible (especially with other adults
+Staff are to continue to use their own cups, cutlery, plates etc. Any shared items used must be cleaned thoroughly Measures are applied within shared offices and staff room(s) to maintain social distancing (2m or 1m plus a risk mitigation) L Review and apply the guidance for working safely in offices if applicable (e.g. receptions and shared offices) Offices and contact centres - Working safely during coronavirus (COVID-19) - Guidance